Rai Rosa

-Raimundo "Rai" Rosa Nieto (born 22 February 1980) is a Spanish retired footballer who played as a forward, currently a manager.
+Raimundo "Rai" Rosa Nieto (born 22 February 1980) is a Spanish retired footballer who played as a forward, who is currently the manager of Segunda Federación side CD Coria.

 Playing career

 Club

 Known as just Rai as a player, Rosa was born in Cáceres, Extremadura, and finished his formation with hometown side CP Cacereño, featuring in two first team matches during the 1999–2000 campaign as they suffered relegation from Segunda División B. In 2000, he left the club to join CP Amanecer in the Regional Preferente, where he started to feature regularly.

 On 15 July 2008, after spells at Tercera División sides UP Plasencia and CD Miajadas, Rosa returned to his first club Cacereño, now also in the fourth division.
 He achieved promotion to the third level in his first season, and helped the club to narrowly avoid relegation in his second, both as a regular starter.

 After leaving Cacereño again in 2010, Rosa spent a year nursing an Achilles tendon injury before returning to action with CD Diocesano in the regional leagues.
 On 11 January 2012, he returned to Miajadas.

 On 18 January 2014, Rosa signed with CD Coria also in the fourth tier, after leaving Miajadas.
 He returned to Amanecer in July of that year, and retired with the club in 2017, aged 37.